juju/docs/src/en/charms-constraints.md

 controller with constraints, the same constraints apply to each subsequent machine created, so setting constraints on the controller is the same as making global constraints.
-These can of course be overriden by constraints at the model, service or machine level as detailed below.
+These can of course be overriden by constraints at the model, application or machine level as detailed below.

 Example: